prasunanand/prasunanand.github.io/_posts/2016-08-22-gsoc16-project-report-port-nmatrix-to-jruby.markdown

 ## **Introduction**

-I have been working on the project **Port NMatrix to JRuby** as my GSoC project.
+I have been working on "Port NMatrix to JRuby" as my GSoC project.
+I am pleased to announce that **JRuby is ready for Nmatrix users**.

 NMatrix, a linear algebra library wraps Apache Commons Maths for its core functionalities.
 By the end of GSoC, I have been able to implement NMatrix for dense matrices with double and object ( ruby objects ) data type.
 I have also worked on porting mixed-models gem to JRuby which heavily uses NMatrix at its core.

 This blog post summarizes my work on the project with Sciruby, and reports the final status of the project.